 - I want my life to be prolonged to the greatest extent possible.

 This means that you can take control of the decision of whether or not your life is prolonged by artificial means, or whether you want to be allowed to pass away naturally.
-By executing a Living Will, we are taking this decision out of the hands of our loved ones and not forcing them to make the decision to end your life.
+By executing a Living Will in Arizona, we are taking this decision out of the hands of our loved ones and not forcing them to make the decision to end your life.
 There is no right or wrong answer with regards to this type of decision.
 We execute this document to ensure that your wishes are honored, and to avoid any type of conflict among your loved ones that may be asked to agree on this decision should we not execute this document.

 The Living Will is different from state to state, but generally Arizona will accept a Living Will that was executed in another state, so long as it is legal in that state and at the time of execution.
 However, it is always a good idea to update these “during life” documents if you move from one state to another.